anttav0110/anttav0110.github.io/docs/index.md

     <br><br>
     8. Click 'Import' to finish.

->[!Note]
+!!! note

->This does not automatically remove classes during holidays, breaks, or finals week.
+    This does not automatically remove classes during holidays, breaks, or finals week.
 You should verify these events yourself.

 </details>
 <br>